Multi-resolution partial differential equations preserved learning framework for spatiotemporal dynamics: Conclusion

-In this work, we proposed a novel physics-inspired deep learning architecture, PDE-preserved neural network (PPNN), aiming to learn parametric spatiotemporal physics, where the (partially) known governing PDE structures are preserved via convolutional residual connection blocks in a multi-resolution setting.
-The PDE-preserving ConvResNet blocks together with trainable ConvResNet blocks in an encoding-decoding manner bring the PPNN significant advantages in long-term model rollout accuracy, spatiotemporal/parameter generalizability, and training efficiency.
-The effectiveness and merit have been demonstrated over a handful of challenging spatiotemporal prediction tasks, including the FitzHugh–Nagumo reaction diffusion equations, viscous Burgers equations and Naiver-Stokes equations, compared to the existing state-of-the-art baselines, including MeshGraphNet, PINN, DeepONet, and FNO.
-The proposed PPNN shows excellent predictive accuracy in testing regimes and remarkably low error-accumulation effect for long-term model rollout in time, even if the preserved physics is incomplete or inaccurate.
-Admittedly, very mild error accumulation can still be observed when extrapolating to a very long duration, which is due to the one-step predicting formulation of the current PPNN.
-This can be further improved by utilizing sequence network structures, e.g., recurrent neural networks and temporal attention schemes, which are capable of leveraging multiple-step solution information to learn higher-order-accurate time-stepping schemes that are numerically stable.
+In this work, we proposed a physics-inspired deep learning framework, PDE-preserved neural network (PPNN), aiming to learn parametric spatiotemporal physics, where the (partially) known governing PDE structures are preserved via fixed convolutional residual connection blocks in a multi-resolution setting.
+The PDE-preserving ConvResNet blocks together with trainable blocks in an encoding-decoding manner bring the PPNN significant advantages in long-term model rollout accuracy, spatiotemporal/parameter generalizability, and training efficiency.
+The effectiveness and merit have been demonstrated over a handful of challenging spatiotemporal prediction tasks, including the FitzHugh–Nagumo reaction diffusion equations, viscous Burgers equations and Naiver-Stokes equations, compared to the existing baselines, including ConvResNet, U-Net, Vision transformer, PINN, DeepONet, and FNO.
+The proposed PPNN shows satisfactory predictive accuracy in testing regimes and significantly lower error-accumulation effect for long-term model rollout in time, even if the preserved physics is incomplete or inaccurate.
 Finally, the discussion on the inference and training costs shows the great potential of the proposed model to serve as a reliable and efficient surrogate model for spatiotemporal dynamics in many applications that require repeated model queries, e.g., design optimization, data assimilation, uncertainty quantification, and inverse problems.
-In general, this work explored a novel direction of leveraging physics-induced bias in scientific machine/deep learning and showcased how to use physical prior knowledge to inform the learning architecture design, shedding new light on physics-informed deep learning from a different aspect.
-Although this work is limited to structured data for ease of implementation, the concept of ``preserving PDE structures'' can be further extended to unstructured data for problems with complex geometries, by leveraging the relationship between graph neural networks and PDEs discretized by finite volume/element methods.
+While Direct Numerical Simulations (DNS) are used as the source of labeled training data in our study, the data could just as well originate from experimental results or field observations.
+A unique feature of PPNN, and one of its significant advances, lies in its ability to generalize to different physical parameters and initial/boundary conditions.
+Unlike most label-free PINN techniques, which act as PDE solvers for a given set of parameters and conditions, PPNN's ability to adapt to varying parameters and conditions underscores its capability to learn the PDE system.
+In general, this work explored a creative design of leveraging physics-inductive bias in scientific machine/deep learning and showcased how to use physical prior knowledge to inform the learning architecture design, shedding new light on physics-informed deep learning from a different aspect.
+Therefore, this work represents a inventive PiDL development and a significant advance in the realm of SciML.